Naruto season 5

-The fifth and final season of the Naruto anime series, titled "5th Stage" in Japan, is directed by Hayato Date, produced by Studio Pierrot and TV Tokyo, and based on Masashi Kishimoto's manga series.
-The season follows Naruto Uzumaki and friends completing every assigned mission.
-The sequel television series Naruto: Shippuden, aired on February 15, 2007.
+The fifth and final season of the Naruto anime television series, labelled as the "5th Stage" in the Japanese DVD release, is directed by Hayato Date, produced by Studio Pierrot and TV Tokyo.
+Based on Masashi Kishimoto's manga series of the same name, the season follows Naruto Uzumaki and friends succeeding in their missions, and concludes with Naruto's journey in two-and-half-years training with Jiraiya.
+Following the original series finale, a sequel anime series which primarily adapts the second part of the manga, titled Naruto: Shippuden, premiered the following week on February 15, 2007.

-The season aired from May 10, 2006, to February 8, 2007, on TV Tokyo.
+The fifth season ran from April 12, 2006, to February 8, 2007, on TV Tokyo and its affiliates.
 Sony Pictures Entertainment collected the episodes in a total of ten DVD volumes, each containing four episodes between January 1 and July 4, 2007.
 Viz Media's English adaptation of the series was collected in several DVD boxes from the series.
-It was the last season to air on Cartoon Network's Toonami, before it moved on October 4, 2008.
-The final eleven episodes never aired on television in the United States, after the series was cancelled.
-The remaining eleven episodes of the English dub aired in Canada on YTV's Bionix from October 25, to December 6, 2009.
+It was the last season to air on the Cartoon Network incarnation of Toonami before its cancellation, as episode premieres shifted to regular network programming beginning on October 4, 2008.
+The final eleven episodes never aired on television in the United States, as Cartoon Network removed the series from its schedule before they could air.
+The remaining eleven episodes of the English dub instead premiered in Canada on YTV's Bionix, from October 25 to December 6, 2009.